Historic Preservation and Tourism at Jamestown

 Source: National Park Service, Jamestown - Sidney King Paintings, Burial of the Dead, 1609-10

-A Federal government agency and a non-government organization share ownership and management of Jamestown Island.
+The National Park Service, a Federal government agency, and Preservation Virginia, a non-government organization, share ownership and management of Jamestown Island.
 As part of their Historic Jamestowne partnership, National Park Service staff at the visitor center collect an admission fee for Preservation Virginia.

-Nearby, but not on the original island, is the state-run Jamestown Settlement.
-The living history park is a separate operation located just west of Jamestown Island.
-The state site includes a re-created Paspahegh village, a reconstruction of the 1607 fort, and replicas of the Susan Constant, Godspeed, and Discovery.
+Just west of Jamestown Island, and not on the original island, the state-run Jamestown Settlement living history park is a separate operation.
+The state site includes a museum and visitor center, re-created Paspahegh village, reconstruction of the 1607 fort, and replicas of the Susan Constant, Godspeed, and Discovery.

 Jamestown Settlement exhibits recreations of the three ships that arrived in 1607